 People with binge eating disorder often:

 Eat large amounts of food at one time, often junk food, to reduce stress and relieve anxiety

 Don't stop eating until they are uncomfortably full

-Feel embarrassed by the amount of food they are eating
+Feel embarrassed and guilty about how much food they are eating

 Have a history of weight gains and losses